AOG 38 AO 148 TAO 148

 New Officers Elected

 Elected to Vice President is Philip Jones.
 Philip is a long standing member who is always looking for ways to help at every event he attends.
-Our new Treasurer is Peter Ablanxzy.
-Pete has been the Association’s Agent Orange Advocate for the past few years and works in the banking industry in Denver.
+Our new Treasurer is Peter Ablanczy.
+Pete has been the Association’s Advocate for the past few years and worked in the banking industry in Denver for more than 43 years.
 We wish you both the best and thank you for taking on these very necessary jobs.

 To Rodger and John, a big enough thank you cannot be extended.
 Their accomplishments have done much to make our Association the great organization that it is.